 I fell in love with their roast beef baked potato.
 It was so yummy.
 It had the tender roast beef with caramelized onions and gravy inside the potato with au jus gravy.

 They are a meal in one after all.
 The store had a sale on baking potatoes.
 I knew I had roast beef left over from Sunday dinner.
-As I explained in Roast Beef with Mushroom Gravy, my family aways has a roast on Sundays.
+Viola!
+Roast Beef Stuffed Baked Potatoes.

-Preheat the oven to 350F degrees
+- Preheat the oven to 350F degrees

-Prepare your potatoes for baking.
+- Prepare your potatoes for baking.
 Wash and scrub them well, then put a slice in the tops lengthwise not all the way through but about at least an inch deep.

 - Rub the skin with olive oil

-Take the garlic clove, and cut the top off.
+- Take the garlic clove, and cut the top off.
 Rub the cut part the clove over the skin of the potatoes.

-Season with a little sea salt
+- Season with a little sea salt

 - Bake the potatoes for about 60 minutes or until slightly soft and golden brown

-Meanwhile, as the potatoes bake, melt the butter and saute the onions until they are nice and soft.
+- Meanwhile, as the potatoes bake, melt the butter and saute the onions until they are nice and soft.

-Add the leftover roast beef and gravy to the onions and cook it till the gravy and beef are heated through.
+- Add the leftover roast beef and gravy to the onions and cook it till the gravy and beef are heated through.
 About 2-3 minutes.
 Stir constantly.

-Take the potatoes out the oven, slit the potatoes open so that you can stuff the beef filling inside each one.
+- Take the potatoes out the oven, slit the potatoes open so that you can stuff the beef filling inside each one.

-Add the beef filling and place back in the oven and let them back for about 10 minutes with the filling.
+- Add the beef filling and place back in the oven and let them back for about 10 minutes with the filling.

-Next, take out the oven and place the cheese on top of each one.
+- Next, take out the oven and place the cheese on top of each one.

-Bake until the cheese melts on the top of each potato, about 5 minutes.
+- Bake until the cheese melts on the top of each potato, about 5 minutes.